ankowals/saf/README.md

 To better handle command execution and sql execution Commons-exec and commons-dBUtils libraries from Appache are used.
 Same for better handling of files and string manipulations (Commons-io and Commons-lang).

+To read/write pdf files pdfBox2 library is used.

+To have possibility to pause test execution autoIt scirpt is used.

 On top of that macro support, test data management, configuration files support, Page Object Model support and more was added.
 Project and test structure is also enforced to keep things consistent.